Statutory Notice Period

 Depending on skill levels and how long it takes to train a new employee into the business, ensure you do not leave yourself open to unnecessary risks.
 It might sound like a good idea to offer only the minimum required by law.
 However, you might find yourself in the unpleasant situation that an employee leaves because they lack job security.

 We have seen employers make another mistake.
 Some companies request for longer notice periods from workers than they are willing to offer.
-Unfortunately, this is very likely to work against the employer, as it can create a feeling of distrust and not being treated fairly.
 Unless you have a very legitimate reason to do so, we advise you to avoid this practice.

-This also applies to statutory notice period during probation.
+This also applies to statutory notice periods during probation.

 Talk to one of our colleagues specialised in contracts & documentation before you decide how much notice to give through contractual terms.